 Disconnect Before Creating

-Try to schedule your writing duties to a time when you have peace and quiet or, at least, when you’ll have a minimum amount of interruptions.
+Try to schedule your writing duties to a time when you have peace and quiet or, at least, when you’ll have minimal interruptions.
 Distraction is my personal nemesis, so I disconnect from social media, turn the cell phone off, and do whatever else I can to eliminate threats to my focus.

 Temper Your Work with Popular Trends

-Game of Thrones has been the darling of the entertainment world for several years now.
-Are there any similarities or situations that could be used as an analogy in your piece?
+Think about the TV shows, movies, etc that rule pop culture.
+Are there any similarities or situations that could be used as an analogy in your writing?
 Draw inspiration and similarities.
 Obviously, this doesn’t have to be limited to popular TV shows.
 The possibilities are endless – current events, sci-fi, music, movies, sports, even a personal experience.

 Never Edit as You Write

-No matter how tempted you are re-read your work and delete it – be strong!
+No matter how tempted you are re-read your work and delete it – be strong and wait!
 You’ll save time and your work will be more cohesive.
-Conducting your editing after the first draft has been completed will allow you to see the context and flow of the piece, as well as editing the spelling and grammatical errors.
+Conducting your editing after the first draft has been completed will allow you to see the context and flow of the piece.
+It will also make it that much easier to catch spelling and grammatical errors.

 Keep Content Clear